Best Workplaces Ireland 2013

 Even though Fiona is a true Dub her favourite colour is red.

-No surprise that her pet hate is laziness.
+No surprise then that Gavin’s pet hate is Tottenham Hotspur.

 Sales DirectorElton joined the FMI sales team in 2008 as a B2B Agent.
 After a short amount of time Elton progressed through the ranks in style, to Team Executive, Team Coordinator; after that to Sales Manager, National Sales Manager and currently Sales Director.
 Having gone through the Cycle of Development and proven ‘it works’ Elton has a clear focus and understanding of the roles required for Residential Sales.
 Elton’s true to his heart and loves anything Mediterranean; clothes, wine, football and food especially.
 He cooks a mean spaghetti Bolognese!
 With one exception of course – music; Elton is a big House and Hip Hop fan.
 Deadmau5 and Tupac are his favorites.